unbit/uwsgi-docs/WSGIquickstart.rst

    uwsgi --socket 127.0.0.1:3031 --wsgi-file foobar.py --processes 4 --threads 2 --stats 127.0.0.1:9191

 if you run ps aux you will see one process less.
-The http router has been removed as our "workers" (the processes assigned to uWGSI) natively speak the uwsgi protocol.
+The http router has been removed as our "workers" (the processes assigned to uWSGI) natively speak the uwsgi protocol.

 Automatically starting uWSGI on boot